tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A needs concept expressing a purpose to which data are put for which the data must have quality for the result of the purpose to have meaning and reliability.'
+'A needs concept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.'

 ### Comment

-'The UseCase concept in FFDQ describes some data quality control use case.
-The Amendment, Measurement and Validation policies that make up a use case define which assertions cover a given use case.
+'The UseCase concept in bdqffdq describes some data quality control UseCase.
+The Amendment, Measurement and Validation policies that make up a UseCase define which assertions cover a given UseCase.
 An example of a UseCase could be 'Check for internal consistency of dates', with validation policies for checking consistency between atomic date fields and an Amendment such as 'eventDate filled in from verbatim'.
-Use Cases in bdqffdq are not the same as Use Cases in the software engineering sense, but  are similar bdqffdq formal statements derived from analyis of user stories.'
+UseCases in bdqffdq are not the same as UseCases in the software engineering sense, but are similar bdqffdq formal statements derived from analyis of user stories.'

 ********************